 full timeundergraduate student for the full 2020-2021 academic year.
 Please do not apply if you plan on studying abroad in the 2020-2021 academic year or plan on graduating in December 2020.

-- Applicants are required to attend the full three-day Campus Fellowship Leadership Seminar in the Summer, the full three-day College Summit in November and the full eight-day Alternative Winter Break in December.
+- Applicants are required to attend the full three-day Campus Fellowship Leadership Seminar in the Summer, and the full eight-day Alternative Winter Break in December.

 - Applicants must hold a leadership role in a Jewish, pro-Israel, or Greek Life organization.